SLXD249/Switch-Guide/Faq.md

 <br/><br/><br/>
 What is a "jig"?
 A jig is a small piece of metal that is used to bridge the gaps between two of the "pins" in the right Joy-Con port in order to hard-wire RCM Mode.
 These items usually differ from a modified paper clip or a piece of aluminum foil or a custom-made 3d-printed item that fits in the port to trip the pins.
 However, one must be very careful what pins you trip, because not only are they very small and difficult to see, but if you trip "pin number 7", you will automatically brick your switch.
 Therefore, it is highly recommended that you buy a prefabricated one from eBay for the average price of $3-$7
+<br/><br/><br/>

+What is a payload?
+Payload senders (or payload injectors, or code loaders), are programs or devices used to transfer a small binary file (the payload) to the Nintendo Switch while being in Recovery mode (RCM), which allows early custom program's execution at console boot before the Switch official Operating System (Horizon OS) is loaded.